londayoung/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-For my project, I am building a mood tracker application for anxiety management.
-In a world that is ever changing, it is important that technology advances support advances in mental health management tools.
-This application will allows users to log and easily share information regarding daily stress and anxiety levels.
-This information will allows patients and physicians to develop successful treatment plans and coping mechanisms.
+For my project, I am building a review site for historic landmarks in St. Louis.
+This application will allow users to easily share information about the historic landmarks they have visited is St. Louis.
+This information from this app will serve as a guide for locals and tourist when deciding which landmarks they should visit or prioritize landmarks during their tri.

 ### Features

-User login: Users will be able to create accounts and log in to the application.
+Admin login: Admin will be able to log in and manage postings.
+Only an admin will be able to remove an entry.

-Create and remove entries: Users will be able to create, remove and update entries.
-All entries will appear in the user’s profile.
+Create entries: Users will be able to create entries describing their visit.

-View/search: Users will be able to view and sort entries by time frame.
+View/search: Users will be able to view all reviews and reviews by specific landmarks.

+Calendar: A pop up calendar instead of a a blank input field for date.

+Star rating: A 5 star rating system for people to rate their experience at a landmark

 ### Technologies